arunprsh/SageMaker-Data-Wrangler-L400-Workshop/sections/007-data-analysis.md

 * Evaluates a random forest model with the remaining 30% of data.
 Data Wrangler evaluates classification models using an F1 score and evaluates regression models using an MSE (mean squared error) score.
 * Calculates feature importance for each feature using the Gini importance method.

-Let us create a prediction model on the fly using the raw crude features using Data Wrangler's Quick Model option.
+Let us create a prediction model on the fly for the problem for the booking cancellation problem using the raw crude features we started with in Data Wrangler's Quick Model option.

 A limit of 100,000 rows is used for this analysis.
 You can use the Quick Model feature to provide a rough estimate of the expected predicted quality and the predictive power of the features in your dataset.

+We can from the results below, Quick model was able to predict with an F1 score of 82% on the test set.
+But, this is misleading, given we haven't eliminated most of the feature columns that are a target leakage or redundant based on high colinearity.
+This is justified in the results below where the column `reservation_status` which is a target leakage ranked as the most important feature.

 ![quick-model-pre](.././img/quick-model-pre.png)

+In the next section, we will apply some post analysis transformations to fix the data of the various colinearit and other issues and re-generate a quick model and compare the differences.